Kenyans are enraged by the increase in fuel prices.

 “Any increase in fuel prices translates into an increase in a variety of other costs.”

-Mercilyne Njeri, 35, who works at a 5-star hotel in Nairobi, says she is already surviving on 60% of her normal wage.
+Mercilyne Njeri, 35, a five-star hotel employee in Nairobi, claims she is already surviving on 60% of her typical wage.

 “The administration is being unrealistic; you cannot raise fuel prices at a time when we are experiencing difficult economic times as a result of the Covid-19 challenges.”